André Frossard: Early life

 André Frossard was born on 14 January 1915 in Saint-Maurice-Colombier, Doubs, France.
-His father, Louis-Oscar Frossardan, was one of the founders of the French Communist Party and served as its first Secretary-General.
+His father, Louis-Oscar Frossard, was one of the founders of the French Communist Party and served as its first Secretary-General.
 Later he held a series of ministerial positions in the Government of the Popular Front.
 Frossard's paternal grandmother was Jewish, and his home village in Foussemagne, France was the only village in France with a synagogue but no church.
 After attending the École nationale supérieure des arts décoratifs to complete his education, Frossard began a career in journalism as a cartoonist and columnist.

 Conversion to Roman Catholicism

 Raised as an atheist, at the age of 20 Frossard converted to Catholicism and was baptized in the chapel of the Sisters of Adoration on 8 July 1935.
 He explained his conversion in the title of his 1969 bestseller Dieu existe, je l'ai rencontré (God Exists, I Met Him).